mukunzidd/edealz-RESTful-API/readme.md

 # eDealz API

 *edealz-RESTful-API* repo hosts, the source code for an ExpresJS API that I'm building for a Mini-Capstone project that I am building in the MEAN stack.
-This is where all the hustle reside.

 ## Run this api on your local machine